nxht/typebox-extended-openapi/README.md

 ### Merge

 Merge multiple Typebox schema into one
-- Unlike `Type.Intersect`, the result schema will have merged properties instead of `allOf` which could be better for OpenAPI specification readability
+- Unlike `Type.Intersect`, the result schema will have merged properties instead of `allOf` which could be better for OpenAPI specification readability.
 - Unlike `Type.Composite`, if there's key conflict, the right-most schema will be used.
-Also, much faster type inference
+Also, much faster type inference.

 ```ts
 import { Type, type Static } from '@sinclair/typebox';